CZ-NIC/knot/doc/configuration.rst

 A catalog zone may be modified using any standard means (e.g. AXFR/IXFR, DDNS, zone file reload).
 In the case of incremental change, only affected member zones are reloaded.

+The catalog zone must have at least one :ref:`zone_catalog-template` configured.
+The configuration for any defined member zone is taken from its *group* property value, which should match some catalog-template name.
+If the *group* property is not defined for a member, is empty, or doesn't match any of defined catalog-template names, the first catalog-template (in the order from configuration) is used.

 Any de-cataloged member zone is purged immediately, including its zone file, journal, timers, and DNSSEC keys.
 The zone file is not